 We know what goes into making a great contact center solution.
-But do you know what goes into making a great contact center agent?
+But what goes into making a great contact center agent?
 Sundeep Gursahani, Senior Manager, PISPL, has over 12 years’ experience, working in the contact center industry.
-In the following blog, he shares with us the top 4 skills he looks out for in a good contact center agent & his top training tips:
+He shares with us the top 4 skills he looks out for in a good contact center agent & his top training tips:

 Is your candidate really a people’s person?
 Someone who will enjoy and like working with people and solving their problems?
 Sundeep pegs passion and energy as the most important criteria for selecting your agents.
 He says, “It is imperative an agent is enthusiastic about his profile.
 He needs to passionate about helping people.
-Without this passion, or without this energy, they are not going to have an impact on your KRA’s.
+Without this passion, or without this energy; ( if they are only coming in to make some quick money; buy a new phone and then just push) they are not going to have an impact on your KRA’s.
 It is important to find these enthusiastic people”

-The second skill is obvious.
-It is to have great communication skills.
-But, what qualities determine good communication skills?
-Sundeep elaborates “In order to be good communicators, your candidates primarily need to be good listeners and patient speakers.
-Additionally, they should be persuasive and also have good problem-solving skills.
-All these skills work together to make a great communication skills package.”
+The second skill is the obvious.
+That is having great communication skills.
+So what makes for great communication skills?
+Sundeep elaborates “They have to be primarily good listeners and patient speakers.
+They should be persuasive with Logical problem-solving skills.
+All of this put together makes a great communication skills package.

-Sundeep’s third touchstone is the agent’s knowledge base.
-“Your agents need to be well informed about the product or service being offered.
+Sundeep’s third touchstone is the agent’s knowledge base. “they need to be well informed about the product /service.
 They need to be on top of what’s happening with the organization.
-To comprehend what the customer is asking this, they need to fully understand what it is they are selling, be it a product or a service.
+They have to really, completely understand what the customer is asking.
+And to comprehend this, they need to really understand what it is they are selling, be it a product or a service.
 This will be part of their training, but it is important for them to keep updating themselves.
-If they feel they lack knowledge, they need to approach the trainer or the team leader and proactively ask questions.”
+If they feel they need to know something, they need to approach the trainer or the team leader and proactively ask questions.”

-Today’s Customer Support Representative needs to be comfortable with technology.
+Todays Customer Support Agent needs to be comfortable with technology.
 Says Sundeep, “Computer savvy is an outdated term.
 Today the kind of technology any contact center deploys is not just to log or record calls.
 It’s more than that.
-The kind of software that we use (lets us) measure and record all specifications of a contact center up to the CSAT– so it is important for the agent to use this effectively.
-During the interview process, have some checks to ascertain that you’re employing the right kind of person.
-See their use of technical terminology, or experience with different software, such as different telephony software, dialers, etc.
+The kind of software that we use (lets us) measure and record all specs of a contact center up to the CSAT– so it is important for the agent to use this effectively.
+They should be able to capitalize on this.
+During the interview process, you might want to have a few more checks to ascertain that you’re employing the right kind of person.
+See their use of technical terminology, or experience with different software, such as different telephony software, dialers etc.

-The top tip for the trainer or manager is to firstly make their new employees comfortable.
-Consider the fact that it is the trainer who is the first person the agent first meets when he/she is onboarded.
-To them, the trainer represents the organization.
-So it is important for the trainer to embed your company culture into your new recruit.
+- MAKE THEM COMFORTABLE: The top tip for the trainer/manager is to firstly make them comfortable.
+The trainer is the first person an agent meets when he /she is on boarded.
+And the trainer also represents the organization.
+It is important for the trainer to have that culture embedded in him/her.

-Group Discussions are a great way to get to know the trainees.
-Moreover, it helps understand their strengths or weakness.
-Knowing this will help the trainer or contact center manager to work more effectively with them during the training duration.
+GROUP DISCUSSIONS are a great way he/she gets to know the trainees.
+And also understand the strength or weakness of each one of them.
+And this will help the trainer or contact center manager to work with them during the training duration.